mp3il/bluesnap-ios/README.md

             ...
         }

-	// Returns the fraud session ID used in kountInit() public func getFraudSessionId() -> String? {
+	// Returns the fraud session ID used in KountInit() public func getFraudSessionId() -> String? {
         	return fraudSessionId;
     	}